Frequently asked questions about Azure Kubernetes Service (AKS)

 If I have pod / deployments in state 'NodeLost' or 'Unknown' can I still upgrade my cluster?

 You can, but we don't recommend it.
-Upgrades should be performed when the state of the cluster is known and healthy.
+You should perform updates when the state of the cluster is known and healthy.

 If I have a cluster with one or more nodes in an Unhealthy state or shut down, can I perform an upgrade?

-No, delete/remove any nodes in a failed state or otherwise removed from the cluster prior to upgrading.
+No, delete/remove any nodes in a failed state or otherwise from the cluster before upgrading.

 I ran a cluster delete, but see the error